TristaChi/ensembleKW/README.md

 # On the Perils of Cascading Robust Classifiers
 The repository supports the paper "On the Perils of Cascading Robust Classifiers."
-This repository evaluates the ensemble results under different strategies for the Kolter-Wong models.
+This repository evaluates ensembles using different strategie (Cascading, Weighted Voting, Uniform Voting) with Kolter-Wong constituent models.
 See more about the Kolter-Wong models here: https://github.com/locuslab/convex_adversarial/tree/2cd8149249b9e90383af10fc7e9b9fe90166813e

 ## What is this repository used for?
 Cascading ensembles are a popular instance of black-box ensembles that appear to improve certified robust accuracies in practice.
 However, we find that the robustness certifier used by a cascading ensemble is unsound.
-The experimental support for cascading ensemble (unsound) and alternatively weighted voting ensemble (sound) is here.
+This repository provides experimental support for cascading ensembles (unsound),  weighted voting ensembles (sound), and uniform weighted ensembles (sound).
 For all ensemble strategies, we used pre-trained and self-trained Kolter-Wong models.

 ## Visualization of Cascading Ensemble unsoundness